edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-17-how-to-train-employees-on-new-system.md

 It’s true.
 Some companies still use the old training format of hours in a conference room.
 Think of this as the “ripping off the Band-Aid” approach.
 Sure, it delivers the training quickly, but does this result in employees who are really comfortable with the change and can use it easily moving forward?

 In most cases, lecture-based, hours-long trainings are not effective in helping employees develop their new skills.
 One study of a four-day, eight-hour ergonomics course found that although participants picked up theoretical knowledge, their [practical application of that knowledge was not effective](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/28698/0000518.pdf?sequence=1&isAllowed=y){:target="_blank"}.

 They heard the words, but they could not apply the skills.
+{: .fancy-text }

+Many employees might also be in the field or remote, so make sure you’re designing courses that they can consume in the easiest and most effective way possible.
 Meet your employees where they are with training that includes a variety of delivery modes, including:

 * Interactive demos (including simulations)
 * [Gamification](/blog/gamification-in-elearning/) to teach practical applications (tied to incentives)
 * Videos as [microlearning resources](/blog/types-of-microlearning/) when they need learning aids in the future
 * [Geofencing](/blog/geofencing/) when appropriate for quick bites of just-in-time information

+## Learn more

 <strong>At EdgePoint Learning, teaching you how to train employees on a new system is one of the things we do best.
 From tweaking your current training program to designing a new one from the ground up, we can help.
 [Get in touch with our training experts today!](/contact/)</strong>